Time 100: 2010s

 In its online presentation, Time introduced the 2010 list as follows: "In our annual Time 100 issue, we name the people who most affect our world".
 The overall list was organized with four main sub-lists: Leaders, Heroes, Artists, and Thinkers.
 Oprah Winfrey continued a streak that began in 2004, having been included on every Time 100 list, and was one of 31 women on the list.
 While 2012 saw a break in Oprah's streak, she would be a finalist four more times during the decade and returned to the list in 2018.
 The 2010 list included many expected names and some surprises such as Scott Brown, who HuffPost described as a premature selection at that point in his career.

 The 2010 list included 10 Indians, but according to a local news station in India, Time faced criticism when they excluded Bollywood actor Shah Rukh Khan from the list, even though he was supposedly "in the race".
 According to Rob Cain of Forbes, "Khan is the biggest and most revered figure [in India]", and Khan's fan following is one of the largest in Bollywood.

 The announcement of the list was celebrated by a black tie gala at the Time Warner Center in New York City on May 4, 2010.
 Time readers contributed to the selection through an online vote of over 200 finalists.

-Time introduced the 2011 list as follows: "Meet the most influential people in the world.
-They are artists and activists, reformers and researchers, heads of state, and captains of industry.
-Their ideas spark dialogue and dissent and sometimes even revolution.
-Welcome to this year's Time 100."
-The announcement was celebrated with a black tie event in New York City on April 26, 2011.
+Another black tie event was held in New York City on April 26, 2011.
 The honorees were joined by A-list celebrities at the Jazz at Lincoln Center for the event.
 Time readers contributed to the selection through an online vote of over 200 finalists.

-The list included familiar leaders, particularly U.S. president Barack Obama and German chancellor Angela Merkel, as well as "newcomers" to the global press.
-The list included numerous figures representing the Arab Spring in the Middle East, including rebels, political leaders, and news correspondents.
+The list included political leaders, particularly U.S. president Barack Obama and German chancellor Angela Merkel, as well as "newcomers" to the global press.
+Numerous figures representing the Arab Spring in the Middle East, including rebels, political leaders, and news correspondents, were included.
 Media figures unrelated to the Arab Spring were also listed.
-Additionally, Prince William and Kate Middleton were part of the list during the week before their wedding.
+Additionally, Prince William and Catherine Middleton were part of the list during the week before their wedding.
 The list also included Katsunobu Sakurai, the mayor of Minamisōma, Fukushima, which was the city most affected by the 2011 Tōhoku earthquake and tsunami.